 - Pain and loss of vision because of swelling of the optic nerve (optic neuritis)

-- Paresthesia.
-This refers to an abnormal sensation, or pain, such as numbness, prickling, or "pins and needles."
+- An abnormal feeling or pain, such as numbness, prickling, or pins and needles (paresthesia)

 Other symptoms of multiple sclerosis

-- Difficulty with coordination.
+- Trouble with coordination.
 You may have problems walking or standing.
 You may also be partially or completely paralyzed.

 - Spasticity.
 The involuntary increased tone of muscles leading to stiffness and spasms.